chrislanejones/Test-RTF/README.md

 # Test-RTF

+## Setup to Test Three.JS and Blender 3D animations

-## Wawa Sensei - React Three Fiber
+### This is from the course Wawa Sensei - React Three Fiber

 I am learning how to use React Three Fiber and 3D Web Development